caldwell-matthew/lightintheironcage/content/posts/Scrupulosity.md

 > "Worries and anxieties of many kinds assail us. ...
 Imaginary terrors, frightful memories, presumed tragedies that never come to pass, can harass our thoughts like a tree outside our window, which we mistook for a stalker peeking in.
 >
 > Yet, Charles [Spurgeon] reminds us that the anguish itself, even when caused by imaginary woes, remains real.
 'Some people are excessively nervous: they are afraid the skies will fall or the earth will crack.'
-Of course such thoughts are irrational. '_But the agony caused therby is very real_' (emphasis mine).
+Of course such thoughts are irrational. _**But the agony caused therby is very real**_" (emphasis mine).
 > -- **Zack Eswine, _Spurgeon's Sorrows_**

 ---